4 Reasons for Sudden Behavior Change in Dogs

 What to Do if Your Dog’s Behavior Changes Suddenly

 An accurate diagnosis, finding the underlying cause, supportive care, and physical rehabilitation are critical to your pet’s recovery.
-Therefore, if you notice a sudden behavior change in your dog, please contact your veterinarian.
+Therefore, if you notice a sudden change in behavior in your dog, please contact your veterinarian.

-The expert veterinary neurologists at Southeast Veterinary Neurology are here for you and your pets, 24 hours a day, seven days a week.
+The expert veterinary neurologists at Southeast Veterinary Neurology are here for you and your pets 365 days a year.
 We have MRI machines at each location in Miami, Boynton Beach, Jupiter, and Virginia Beach.
 Contact any of our locations to schedule a consultation.